sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Note, you will see this "1-2-bust" pattern repeated in many
 > of Deckahedron World's rules

+### Harm Rules for Other Campaigns

+When you are instructed to take a Harm token, you may absorb it using any relevant move cards and item cards, otherwise:

+ * **If you already have 2 Harm tokens on your Exhaustion pile**:
+   - Take a *Wound* instead
+ * **Otherwise**:
+   1. Lose a Deckahedron card to your *Exhaustion pile* as you would when you lose a Stamina point.
+   2. Place a *Harm token* on your *Exhaustion pile*

 ## Wounds

 Getting wounded sucks, and when wounded, all intelligent creatures seek to cure their condition as a very high priority.

+If you are playing the One-Shot Campaign, you can skip the sections on Wounds.

 When you are instructed to take a Wound token, you may absorb it using any relevant move cards and item cards, otherwise: